mikebronner/mikebronner/README.md

 Out of the box PHP Code Sniffer provides basic linters, but they don't address more advanced or custom code standards.
-Slevomat adds quite a few good linters, but still doesn't get everything exactly as team might want their standards.
+Slevomat adds quite a few good linters, but still doesn't get everything exactly as a team might want their standards.
 So I built my own custom linters on top of PHPCS and Slevomat as needed so that all code standards are represented by a linter, and even auto-fixable if possible.